-F. For change of use, parking area expansion and building expansion/reconstruction Conforming Sign removal requirements of Section 13.7. on the Non- (Ord.
-No. O-15- 13 , 11-26-2013) Wavnesville.
-No orth Carolina, Code of Ordinances 12-15-2022
+F. For change of use, parking area expansion and building expansion/reconstruction the Non-Conforming Sign removal requirements of Section 13.7.

+(Ord.
+No. O-15-13 , 11-26-2013)

 CHAPTER 12 - ENVIRONMENTAL CONSERVATION STANDARDS

 This Chapter sets forth standards for environmental protection and conservation in the Town of Waynesville's land use jurisdiction concerning a variety of different environmental issues.
 The Town of Waynesville possesses an abundance of unique natural assets.
 The standards set forth in this section address the enhancement and preservation of these important features.
 (Article VIII summary)